timothyjtan/ighv3-53_3-66_antibody_sequence_features/rosetta/README.md

 ## Dependencies

 * [Rosetta Software Suite](https://www.rosettacommons.org/software/license-and-download)
+    * Either an academic or commercial license is required.
+One can request a license in the link above.

+## Input Files

+* **CC12_1_G100Y.resfile** containing instructions on mutating G100 to Y100
+* **CC12_1.pdb** containing structure of CC12_1 for mutagenesis

 ## Steps

 1. To generate 100 poses, run `<rosetta_location>/main/source/bin/fixbb.static.macosclangrelease -s CC12_1.pdb -resfile CC12_1_G100Y.resfile -nstruct 100 -out:prefix CC12_1_G100Y_ -out:path:all <output_folder>` while in the folder where **`CC12_1.pdb`** is located.
     * Change `macosclangrelease` depending on your operating system.
+    * It took approximately 30 minutes to run on a computer with 16 GB RAM and a 2 GHz Quad-Core Intel Core i5 processor.

 ## Notes